If this is an emergency, please call 9-1-1

 - You must have a valid email address to file an online report.

-- An Officer will NOT attend your residence/business after an online report is submitted (with the exception of instances where a Sexual Assault is being reported).
+- An officer will NOT attend your residence/business after an online report is submitted.

-- If you are reporting a Sexual Assault, a Detective will contact you.
+- If you are reporting a Sexual Assault, Human Trafficking or a Hate Crime/Hate-motivate Incident, you will be contacted by a detective.

 - For all other report types, you will ONLY be contacted if more information is required.